jimniels/blog/_drafts/2014-07-03-logos-in-focus.md

 ### One Master List of Logos

-.json file with all the logos, their spellings, etc. expoert to .scss file etc.
+In creating this site, I had a collection of logos.
+The problem, however, was that I was maintaining separate lists of logos in HTML and CSS.
+If I removed, added, or changed a logo in one list I’d have to change it in the other as well.
+This became a headache.
+My solution?
+Create a “master” JSON file with the information I needed.
+Here’s an example:

+    "abc": [
+        "ABC",
+        "American Broadcasting Company"
+    ],
+    "addidas": [
+        "Addidas"
+    ]

+Because my development version of the site is written in PHP, I read in the JSON file and looped over it to create each logo’s HTML list node and corresponding information.
+For example, my rendered HTML looked something like this:

+    <li id="nike" data-answer="[Nike]"> ...
+Nike ... </li>
+		<li id="bps" data-answer="[PBS, Public Broadcasting Service]"> ...
+PBS ... </li>

+The `data-answer` attribute held an array of possible answer values.
+I used javascript to leverage these multiple values in determining whether the user had entered the correct name of the brand (if you saw the logo for “PBS” and entered “Public Broadcasting Service” as your answer, it would be correct).

+As for the CSS, I also used PHP to parse the JSON file and create a `.scss` partial which contained a list variable of all the logos being used.
+I could then use that list in SASS to create selectors for all the logos I was using in my project.
+Here’s an example:

+    // SVG filters supported
+    .svgfilters {
+        @each $logo in $logos {
+            ##{$logo} {
+                .logo {
+                    background-image: image-url('#{$svg-directory}/#{$logo}.svg');
+                    background-repeat: none;
+                }
+            }
+        }
+    }
+    // SVG filters not supported
+    .no-svgfilters {
+        @each $logo in $logos {
+            ##{$logo} {
+                .logo {
+                    background-image: image-url('logos/jpgs/#{$logo}.jpg');
+                    background-repeat: none;
+                }
+            }
+        }
+    }

+As you can see, having this “master” JSON file allowed me to easily add, remove, and modify logos in the project.
+Those modifications would then propagate to my various files.
+Adding a logo to the project was as simple as: 1) add the SVG file and run the image generation script, 2) add the logo’s name(s) to the JSON file, 3) drink some lemonade (this step was optional).

 ### End Results

 These tactics of progressive enhancement, including a responsive design, make this site quite accessible.
 On a mobile device?
 It works.
 On a tablet?
 It works.
 Have javascript disabled?
-You can still access the individual

-- No SVG support?
-You get served images.
+You can still access the individual logo variations.
+CSS doesn’t load?
+All the content is still accessible.
+No SVG support?
+You get served regular images.
-- CSS and/or Javascript don't load?
-It's just plain ole' HTML.
-You can still access each brands' blurred logo variations.
-- On a mobile device or tablet?
-Responsive design adapts to the screen type.